open-resources/dash_curriculum/_sources/part1/chapter4.md

 ## What you will learn

-After initializing your first app, learning about Dash components and the layout, this chapter will cover the callback.
+This chapter will cover the callback.
 The callback will allow you to link the various components in your Dash app.
-In other words, app callbacks are necessary to build truly interactive apps.
+App callbacks are necessary to build truly interactive apps.

 To better understand the notation of a callback, there will be a short introduction to decorators in Python.
 We will then dive into the general structure of callbacks and finally see some examples in action.